-What does it mean when a County Moves to the “Bridge Phase”?
+What does it mean when a County Moves to Phase 5?

 These metrics are intended to be used for local level awareness to help local leaders, businesses, local health departments, and the public make informed decisions about personal and family gatherings, as well as what activities they choose to do.
 The metrics are updated weekly, from the Sunday-Saturday of the prior week.